WHAT IS OCCUPATIONAL MEDICINE?

 - Weight Loss Coaching

 - Health Coaching

 Work-related injuries can also be very expensive.
 The direct costs of injuries that are easy to measure, like the cost of medical care and insurance costs, are small when compared to indirect costs associated with workplace disruption, retraining, lost productivity, and the like.

 Return Your Employees to Work as Soon as Possible

 Return an employee to work as soon as possible; when an injury occurs, it must be managed well to return the employee safely to a state of health and productivity as soon as possible.

 A skilled occupational medicine specialist will work with the employee and employer, workers compensation, insurer, and the medical system to help the injured worker regain his or her functional ability and return to their assigned duties.

 Did You know That the Cost of Absence Is More than Four Times the Medical Payments?

-Studies show that the most disabling workplace injuries cost the industry $50 billion a year in direct workers’ compensation costs.
-According to the Integrated Benefits Institute (IBI), a national, non-profit organization based in San Francisco, CA, the full costs of absence are more than four times the total medical payments for employers when the productivity lost from absence is added to wage replacement payments.
+Studies have shown the most disabling workplace injuries can cost the industry up to $50 billion a year in direct workers’ compensation costs.
+According to the Integrated Benefits Institute (IBI), a national non-profit organization based in San Francisco, CA, states the full cost of absence is more than an hour times the total medical payments for employers when the productivity lost from absence is added to wage replacement payments.